-Mr. Crapo has extensive experience in the fields of bankruptcy, debtor/creditor law, commercial law, and equipment leasing.
-He represents debtors, secured lenders, creditors, landlords, governmental entities, non-debtor licensees of debtor’s intellectual property, bidders at bankruptcy sales, and trustees and other fiduciaries.
-His experience includes the negotiation and preparation of loan agreements and pleadings in connection with debtor-in-possession financing and/or use of the cash collateral of financial institutions and other lenders, as well as the analysis of commercial, corporate, and municipal bond transactions to assess bankruptcy and insolvency-related risks and to make recommendations for minimizing those risks.
+Mr. Crapo’s practice includes bankruptcy, healthcare, data privacy and security, debtor/creditor law, commercial law, and equipment leasing.
+In bankruptcy, debtor/creditor, commercial, and equipment leasing matters, he represents debtors, secured lenders, creditors, landlords, governmental entities, equipment lessors, non-debtor licensees of debtors’ intellectual property, bidders at bankruptcy sales, and trustees and other fiduciaries.
+His experience includes the negotiation and preparation of loan agreements and pleadings in connection with debtor-in-possession financing and/or use of the cash collateral of financial institutions and other lenders, as well as the analysis of commercial, corporate, and municipal bond transactions to assess bankruptcy and insolvency-related risks.
 Mr. Crapo has also drafted numerous insolvency-related bankruptcy opinions in connection with corporate and municipal bond transactions and has authored and co-authored many articles on bankruptcy-related subjects.

 Mr. Crapo, who holds an LL.M. in Health Law and Policy, also represents hospitals and other institutional healthcare providers, medical practices, lenders, bidders, insurers and insurance agencies, employers, and a pharmacy chain in connection with healthcare issues.
+He has served as the Patient Care Ombudsman in a number of healthcare bankruptcies.
 His experience includes:

-- advising on the impact of HIPAA, the HITECH Act, and the Breach Notification Rule on transactions;
+- Advising on the impact on transactions of HIPAA, the HITECH Act, Anti-Kickback Law, Affordable Care Act, and Breach Notification Rule

-He was awarded the designation, Certified International Privacy Professional – US.
+Mr. Crapo has been awarded the designation of Certified International Privacy Professional – US.
 He has written and spoken extensively on healthcare related issues, particularly in the area of data privacy and security.
 He has also edited the newsletter of the Health Law Committee of the American Bankruptcy Institute.